 1 No label is assigned to schools with a Baseline or Growth SPS of 100 or more which have not met their Growth Targets.

 2 Starting in 2002-2003, schools were required to make their Adequate Yearly Progress (AYP) for both the Subgroup Component and the SPS Component.

-School Characteristics and Accountability Information of Red River Parish
+School Characteristics and Accountability Information of St. John the Baptist Parish